firstpartners-net/red-piranha/docs/d-ProjectLayout.md

-#Summary of the main folders in the project
+# Summary of the main folders in the project
-#sidebar SideBarDeveloper

-_TODO Match this against the updated project layout_

 _TODO Insert Screenshot_